OpenEvalProject/evals/manuscripts/elife-62552/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/62552/elife-62552-fig4-v3.jpg)

-**Figure 4.:** Arrb2 littermates.A, Neonatal medullary preBötC slice preparation.
+**Figure 4.:** A, Neonatal medullary preBötC slice preparation.
 PreBötC inspiratory activity is measured via the hypoglossal nerve rootlet (∫CNXII, arbitrary units).
 Example twenty minute recordings from an Arrb2+/+ slice where the rhythm is recorded at baseline (0 nM DAMGO), then 20 nM and 50 nM DAMGO, and then with the addition of 100 nM Naloxone.
 (B), As in A, but example recording from an Arrb2-/- littermate.
 (C), The preBötC frequency (Hz) for each slice from Arrb2+/+ (black, n = 5), +/- (blue, n = 20), and -/- (red, n = 6) littermates at each DAMGO dose.
 Average frequency (bursts per second) is measured during the last five minutes of each recording.
-(D), Mean ± SEM for normalized frequency for each genotype at each DAMGO dose. *, p-value < 0.05 for Kruskal-Wallis test. p-Values for pairwise Mann-Whitney: 0.10 for +/+ vs -/-, 0.45 for +/+ vs +/-, 0.02 for±vs -/-.Figure 4—source data 1.The data contains raw and normalized data and corresponding statistical tests for each Arrb2 genotype.
+(D), Mean ± SEM for normalized frequency for each genotype at each DAMGO dose. *, p-value < 0.05 for Kruskal-Wallis test. p-Values for pairwise Mann-Whitney: 0.10 for +/+ vs -/-, 0.45 for +/+ vs +/-, 0.02 for±vs -/-.

 ## Discussion